 Access management is the process of identifying, tracking, controlling and managing authorized or specified users’ access to a system, application or functionality.
 In essence, it helps monitor and limit the number of users and their access to different systems and data in the company.
 There will be a specific hierarchy to the system where a few designations provide the permission to others to view/edit/initiate a process or document.

-ObjectiveObjective
+Objective

 The purpose of this Policy is to prevent unauthorized access to different systems and functionalities.
 It will also delineate a hierarchy through which the users that seek access to a system must go through.
 The document will also carry the procedure they must follow in order to gain the right to access the system/functionality.
 The document also lists all the systems/functions/documents that fall under this purview and the ones that can be access by anyone in the company.

-3Scope
+Scope

 The scope of this Policy includes all XTRACAP employees.
 Each employee is responsible for carrying out his or her responsibilities under this Policy.